Terradue/dcs-hands-on/README.md

 mvn clean install -Dhands.on=-id-
 ```

-where *-id-* is the identified of the Hands On you want to install.
+where *-id-* is the identifier of the Hands On you want to install.
 For example:

 ```
 mvn clean install -Dhands.on=1